EightSystems/laravel-alpine/README.md

 ## PHP Extensions

-These extensions are the basis needed to run Laravel version 8.x and up
+These extensions are the basics (and some small additions) needed to run Laravel version 8.x and up

-- opcache
 - pdo
 - mysqli (mysql images)
 - pdo_mysql (mysql images)